 As indicated earlier in the report, manufacturers are deeply concerned about finding and hiring skilled talent.
 Companies' growth is being held back because they can not get the right people, with the right skills, in the right jobs.
-There are approximately 4,521 open manufacturing jobs in Kansas.
+There are approximately 4,747 open manufacturing jobs in Kansas.
 (Kansas DOL, 2020)

-of manufacturers report that up to 15% of their workforce will retire.
-11% of manufacturers say it will be more than 15%.
+In the next three years, 36% of manufacturers report that up to 15% of their workforce will retire.
+18%, up 7% from 2020, of manufacturers say it will be more than 15%.
 Add to that the current and growing skills gap and it's a potential crisis in the making we need to address.